auth0-lab/fga-js-sdk/CONTRIBUTING.md

 ### Have a question or problem?

 Please do not open issues for general support or usage questions.
-Instead, join us over in the Auth0 community at [community.auth0.com](https://community.auth0.com) and post your question there in the correct category with a descriptive tag.
+Instead, join us over in the [Auth0Lab Discord community](https://discord.gg/8naAwJfWN6).

 ### Vulnerability Reporting

 Please do not report security vulnerabilities on the public GitHub issue tracker.
-The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.
+The [Responsible Disclosure Program](https://auth0.com/responsible-disclosure-policy) details the procedure for disclosing security issues.